-The carrying amount of cash and investments is stated at \$228,732 for the Authority as of June 30, 2012.
-The difference between the carrying amounts and amounts mentioned above stem from cash on hand of \$100 and outstanding checks and deposits in transit.
+The carrying amount of cash and investments is stated at \$415,928 for the Authority as of June 30, 2013.
+The difference between the carrying amounts and amounts mentioned above stem from cash on hand and outstanding checks.

-Custodial Credit Risk on Deposits
+Deposits - Custodial Credit Risk

 This is the risk that in the event of a bank failure, the Authority will not be able to recover its deposits.
 The Authority does not have a deposit policy for custodial credit risk.
-At year end, all deposits with financial institutions were insured by FDIC insurance.
 The Authority evaluates each financial institution with which it deposits funds and assesses the level of risk of each institution; only those institutions with an acceptable estimated risk level are used as depositories.